 “The Ultra Thin Man is set in the 22nd century, where two detectives attempt to solve a case.
 While that sounds routine, consider that this case begins with a faraway moon being thrown into its home planet and leads the pair of detectives to widespread conspiracy and danger.”

 "The thriller pacing carries the story along until the structure of the conspiracy becomes clear.
 By the epic finale, the universe is fleshed out enough to make the ultimate question—Who is behind this chain of events?—one worth answering.
 All in all, an entertaining piece of storytelling."

-—Michael Bishop, Nebula Award-winning author of ANCIENT OF DAYS and BRITTLE INNINGS
+—Michael Bishop, Nebula Award-winning author of Brittle Innings

 " I was reminded of Iain Banks, which is not a bad thing at all, but this debut novel carves out turf of its own as well.
 A decently told mystery and a lot of fun getting to the solution."

 —Don D'Ammassa, Critical Mass